rheinardkorf/timething/README.md

 npx timething config
 ```

-`timething` caches the fetched tokens from Forecast.
+`timething` caches the fetched projects from Forecast.
 If you dont see your projects show up you can flush this cache with:

 ```
 npx timething update-projects